mpv-player/mpv/DOCS/man/options.rst

       A workaround is to remux to a format like mkv, which enforces packet boundaries.
 Making mpv cache the entire file in memory also works.

+    - Starting from the very end of the file often does not work.
+This includes starting playback of a file while backward playback mode is enabled, and no initial seek is set with ``--start``.
+You need to use something like ``--start=99%`` to try to get the end.

+    - Starting backward playback at a specific time position without pre-caching the entire file usually misses the seek target due to a race condition.

     Tuning:

     - Remove all ``--vf``/``--af`` filters you have set.
 Disable deinterlacing.